 Fun, friends, freedom, freebies come to mind, but I’ll go for family.
 A family that travels together, bonds together.

 G – Greatest feeling while traveling:

 What gives traveling its addictive rush for me is that heightened sensuous state.
 Familiarity desensitizes, but the foreign engages all the senses in ways that make you feel so alive.
 Your eyes pop out at vistas and squint at fine details.
-You cock your ears at auditory nuances, crinkle your nose at strange and familiar smells, and let your taste buds go into overdrive.
+You cock your ears at auditory nuances, crinkle your nose at strange smells, and let your taste buds go into overdrive.
 Traveling is my upper!